shubhe25p/lammps/README.md

 # 2. Running the benchmark

 Input files and batch scipts for seven (7) problem sizes are provided in the benchmarks directory.
-NERSC-10 RFP responses should provide results (measured or projected) for the "xlbench" problem size.
+NERSC-10 RFP responses should provide results (measured or projected) for the "target" problem size.
-SSI reference values from NERSC's Perlutter system were evaluated using the "large" problem size.
+SSI reference values from NERSC's Perlutter system were evaluated using the "reference" problem size.
 Other problem sizes  have been provided as a convenience, to facilitate profiling at different scales (e.g. socket, node, blade or rack), and extraplation to larger sizes.